jpdias/node-red-contrib-self-healing/confidence/README.md

 ### Details

 This node can be placed right after an "mqtt in" node subscribed to a topic for a given sensor's readings.
-The node receives an absolute measurement uncertainty, normally issued by the sensor's manufacturer, as an initial parameter.
-This uncertainty, in conjunction with the current reading value, is used to calculate the relative measurement uncertainty.
-This value is then subtracted to 100% to calculate the confidence level.
-Note that this node is not very useful with sensors that produce readings close to 0, since the relative measurement goes to infinity as the values tend to null.
+The node receives an absolute measurement uncertainty and the confidence degree used to calculate the uncertainty, normally issued by the sensor's manufacturer, as an initial parameter.
+Both of these values are added as entries to the msg object.

 ### Properties